 Kicking off the campaign was the Charity Tour featuring Charities Chairman Stan Smith, a leading community charity influencer.
 The Charity Tour highlighted the $35 million the Heritage had contributed to local nonprofit organizations and also featured a media tour with the tournament director and an Easter Egg Roll for fans.

-We surpassed the RBC Heritage’s goal for ticket sales, reaching $2,203,057 in revenue, a 4.75% increase over 2016 (another record broken!)
+We again surpassed the RBC Heritage’s goal for ticket sales, beating their target to achieve a 4.75% increase over 2016 sales.
+(Another record broken!)
 The PR efforts secured more than 6 billion impressions and nearly $75 million in earned publicity.

 Since DS began managing the Heritage’s entire social media effort, ticket sales directly attributed to social media have grown dramatically.
 In total, web and social media efforts generated 304,786 web sessions, 22% above the goal.
 And our email segmentation efforts grew email revenue by 134.11%.

 Moreover, the Heritage has been consistently ranked as one of the best social media accounts on the PGA TOUR (#13 for Facebook and Instagram).
 In fact, our social media efforts (specifically our Plaid Nation mirror) have been held up as a best practice by the PGA TOUR.